What is a Debt Management Plan?

-- A DMP is an informal 'agreement' between you and your unsecured creditors'.
+A Debt Management Plan is an informal 'agreement' between you and your unsecured creditors'.

-- Who ever would liaise directly with your creditors' and make the monthly payment to
+Whoever would liaise directly with your creditors' and make the monthly payment to

-- Any calls from creditors' can be referred to us.
+Any calls from creditors' can be referred to whoever.

-- The level of DMP monthly payment is likely to be less than under an IVA – usually £100 is quoted as a minimum monthly payment but this is not a rigid amount.
+The level of Debt Management Plan monthly payment is likely to be less than under an IVA – usually £100 is quoted as a minimum monthly payment but this is not a rigid amount.

-- A DMP is not a legally binding arrangement and will not prevent any formal action being taken against you by a creditor.
+A Debt Management Plan is not a legally binding arrangement and will not prevent any formal action being taken against you by a creditor.